2022 Gujarat Legislative Assembly election: Education

 About 700 government schools in Gujarat function with only one teacher each.
 As many as 8,500 other primary schools have only two teachers each.
 According to a top study by the Annual Status of Education Report 2014, only 9.8% of the children in rural Gujarat studying in class V could read English sentences, compared to the all-India average of 24%.
 It was the second lowest amount of class V students able to read English compared to the rural areas of all the other states.

 According to government statistics, Gujarat had a high annual dropout rate of 24% in secondary classes (grade 9-10) compared to other states.

 Price Rise

 In April, the Congress held protests in several cities throughout Gujarat against rising fuel prices and inflation.
-In Amraiwadi, Congress workers brought empty LPG cylinders brought a hard paper cutout of a fuel dispenser during their protest against fuel and cooking gas prices.
-They also held protests in several other cities where they burnt effigies, sat on dharna protest and even clashed with the police.
-Around a dozen Congress workers were then detained by the police for burning effigy and protesting without permission.
+In Amraiwadi, Congress workers brought empty LPG cylinders and a hard paper cutout of a fuel dispenser during their protest against fuel and cooking gas prices.
+They also held protests in several other cities where they burnt effigies, held protest sit-ins and even clashed with the police.
+Around a dozen Congress workers were then detained by the police for burning effigies and protesting without permission.
 On 16 May, Congress workers again held a protest against price rise in Rajkot, led by Rajkot city president Arjun Khatariya.
 This led to 30 Congress workers being detained by the police, including Khatariya.